Finiteness of nonzero degree maps between three-manifolds: Distortion and finiteness of gluings

-Note that the index is additive for products of fiber-shearings.
+Note that the fiber shearings form an abelian subgroup of $\Mod(\partial\mathcal{J})$.
+The index is additive for compositions of fiber shearings.

+\begin{lemma} Two fiber shearings of a given gluing are equivalent if their indices are equal at every Seifert fibered vertex. \end{lemma}

-\begin{lemma} Fiber-shearings of the same index at all Seifert-fibered vertices yield equivalent gluings.\end{lemma} \begin{proof} It suffices to show that a fiber-shearing with zero index at all Seifert-fibered vertices does not change the equivalence class of a gluing.
-This follows immediately from the fact that for any pair of boundary tori $T,T'$ in a Seifert-fibered piece $J$, there is a properly embedded annulus $A$ bounding a pair of ordinary-fibers, one on each component.
-As the annulus $A$ is two-sided when $J$ is oriented, there is a well-defined Dehn-twist on $J$ along this annulus, restricting to a right-hand Dehn-twist on $T$ and a left-hand Dehn-twist (i.e. the inverse of a right-hand Dehn-twist) on $T'$. \end{proof}
+\begin{proof} It suffices to show that a fiber shearing of index $0$ at all the Seifert fibered vertices preserves the equivalence class of a gluing.
+In fact, for any pair of boundary tori $T,T'$ of a Seifert fibered piece $J$, there is a properly embedded annulus $A$ bounded by a pair of ordinary fibers, one on each.
+Since $J$ is oriented, $A$ is two-sided, and there is a well defined Dehn twist on $J$ along this annulus.
+The restriction of the Dehn twist along $A$ give rise to a $(+1)$--time Dehn twist on $T$ and a $(-1)$--time Dehn twist on $T'$.
+It follows that any fiber shearing of index $0$ at a Seifert fibered vertex can be extended to be an orientation-preserving homeomorphism of the corresponding Seifert fibered piece, (as the composition of some Dehn twists along annuli).
+Therefore, any fiber shearing of index $0$ at all the Seifert fibered vertices transforms any gluing into an equivalent one. \end{proof}